-Living our Quaker values
+Living our Quaker Testimonies

 Friends Schools place a priority on teaching the values felt necessary for leading a life of service in the community.
 We seek to encourage our children to explore their individuality and their responsibility as school community members in the framework of a person of faith.
 Friends School staff seek to permeate the whole of our school life in each classroom with these values.
-The school staff seek to reward those who enhance the life of our school community and to encourage better behaviour from those whose actions or words are unacceptable to us.
+The school staff seek to reward those who enhance the life of our school community and to encourage better behavior from those whose actions or words are unacceptable to us.

-Allied to the Ethics program is the Community Service Program which aims at helping students to develop a strong sense of affiliation to their community.
+Allied to the Ethics Program is the Community Service Program which aims at helping students to develop a strong sense of affiliation to their community.
 As a child progresses through each school campus, he or she is encouraged to learn from and support those who are less fortunate than themselves and to expect to play a part in service to the community.
 The International Baccalaureate program includes this element as a necessary component for the successful completion of the Certificate or Diploma.

 To live simply is not to buy what we do not need or cannot afford.
 This challenge is based on the principle of leading a life free of ostentation and unnecessary luxury.

 To acknowledge in our lives those emotions, attitudes and prejudices which lie at the roots of destructive conflict.
 To faithfully maintain our witness that war and the seeds of war are inconsistent with our understanding of the love of God.
 We should stand firm in this testimony even when others commit or prepare to commit acts of violence.
 We should acknowledge that those who do prepare for or commit acts of violence are also children of God.